Sharpeli/magento/README.md

 BASE_URL                     <site base url>                       <Required>
 ```

-3. Your Docker image will be pulled and run at the first requests reach the server, so the cold start process will be quite long.
+3. Your Docker image will be pulled and run while the first request reach the server, so the cold start process will be quite long.

-## How To Make Optimization Of The Site
+## How To Make Optimization of The Site

-#### Enable The Cache
+#### Enable Flat Categories and Products

 Go to the admin panel, STORES -> Configuration -> CATALOG -> Catalog -> Use Flat Catalog Category  and put “Yes” .